Redy1908/GreenWay-Backend/README.md

 # GreenWay-Backend
-This repository contains the backend for the multiplatform application, GreenWay, an Electric Vehicle (EV) routing service.
+This repository contains the backend for the multiplatform application (IOS and Android), GreenWay, an Electric Vehicle (EV) routing service.

 ## Set-up